 Investing in gold, like many alternative investments, requires a layer of expertise beyond that of stocks and bonds.
 Breaking this layer is an essential step in maximizing portfolio returns, hedging against inflation, and obtaining the unique benefits of precious metals.

 Gold is a simple asset to understand, but the process of purchasing gold products is fraught with unique challenges.
-When compared to equities markets, gold represents a relatively unregulated frontier.
+When compared to equities markets, gold represents a relatively unregulated frontier in investing.
 Today, cutting-edge financial technology delivers the advantages of this 3 billion-year-old asset with the convenience and security modern investors expect.

-Most investors utilize one of the following seven traditional methods for gold investment:
+Most investors utilize one of the following seven traditional gold investment strategies:

-To take a deeper look into each method, refer to the article How to Invest in Gold: 7 Methods You Should Know About.
+To take a deeper look into each method and their advantages and disadvantages, read our article on How to Invest in Gold: 7 Methods You Should Know About.

 But how do investors differentiate between these strategies?
 Traditional methods always come down to trade-offs.
 Each strategy exposes the investor to different risks and rewards.